jiangyao-scu/JL-DCF-pytorch/README.md

 ## To Test
 * Download the testing dataset and have it in the 'dataset/test/' folder
 * Download the already-trained JL-DCF pytorch model and modify the 'model' to its saving path in the `main.py`
-* Modify the 'test_folder' in the main.py to the testing results saving folder you want
+* Modify the 'test_folder' in the `main.py` to the testing results saving folder you want
-* Modify the 'sal_mode' to select one testing dataset (NJU2K, NLPR, STERE, RGBD135, LFSD, and SIP)
+* Modify the 'sal_mode' to select one testing dataset (NJU2K, NLPR, STERE, RGBD135, LFSD or SIP)
 * Set 'mode' to 'test'
 * Run `main.py`